20 Fun Things to Do With Kids in Savannah, GA

 The nighttime tour visits haunted spots in the Savannah Historic District and tales told are always family-friendly.
 At each stop, you'll be told of the paranormal activity that occurred there in a lighthearted way that's still interesting for adults.

-Stay nearby 2 E Bryan St
+🏨 Stay in close proximity to 2 E Bryan St

 Taste delicious Savannah sweet treats